KTXX-FM

 Radio station in Bee Cave–Austin, Texas, U.S.

 KTXX-FM (104.9 MHz, "La Raza 95.1 y 104.9") is a commercial radio station licensed to Bee Cave, Texas, and serving the Greater Austin metropolitan area.
-The station broadcasts a Regional Mexican radio format simulcast from KZNX.
-Genuine Austin Radio owns, and Norsan Media operates the station, with a sale to the latter pending.
+The station is owned by Norsan Media and broadcasts a Regional Mexican radio format simulcast from KZNX.
 KTXX-FM's transmitter is located on State Highway 71 in southwest Austin.
 The station has studios and offices along Loop 360 in southwest Austin.

 KTXX-FM broadcasts in HD Radio.
-Its HD2 digital subchannel airs a Regional Mexican Oldies format, which feeds FM translator 98.5 K253AN known as "Leyendas 98.5".
-The HD3 digital subchannel simulcasts the Regional Mexican format heard on co-owned KOKE-FM.
-The HD4 subchannel airs a Spanish-language Contemporary hit radio format known as “Romantica 105.3”, which feeds FM translator 105.3 K287FG.
+Its HD2 digital subchannel simulcasts the Spanish-language Contemporary hit radio format heard on co-owned KTAE, which feeds FM translator 105.3 K287FG.
+The HD3 digital subchannel airs a Regional Mexican Oldies format, which feeds FM translator 98.5 K253AN known as "Leyendas 98.5".

 Programming

 KTXX-FM currently simulcasts KZNX, also known as "La Raza 95.1", a Spanish-language Regional Mexican formatted station also owned by Norsan Media.
 The 95.1 in the branding stems from the frequency of KZNX's FM translator, K236AY.

 Prior to its 2023 format change, KTXX-FM was branded as "The Horn," in reference to the Texas Longhorns.
 It was the flagship station for University of Texas at Austin athletics from 2015 until 2023.
 KTXX-FM aired local sports programming during the day and programming from Houston-based SportsMap on nights and weekends.